StanOkl/StanOkl.github.io/_publications/folk_econ.md

   supermajorities support price controls, demand subsidies, and restrictions on putative bad actors, policies which they believe would be more effective than supply liberalization for widespread affordability.
-We discuss the implications of these findings for efforts to expand the supply of housing.'
+We discuss the implications of these findings for efforts to expand the supply of housing.
 date: 2025-01-01
 venue: "Journal of Economic Perspectives"
 paperurl: "https://www.aeaweb.org/articles?id=10.1257/jep.20241428"
+citation: >-
-citation: 'Elmendorf, Christopher S., Clayton Nall, and Stan Oklobdzija.
+  Elmendorf, Christopher S., Clayton Nall, and Stan Oklobdzija.
 2025.
   "The Folk Economics of Housing."
 Journal of Economic Perspectives 39 (3):
-  45–66.'
+  45–66.
 ---